Salaam bin Said Al Shaksy: Career

 Al Shaksy embarked on his banking career with Citibank Global Consumer Business, Dubai, UAE in 1992.
 Between 1994-2000, Al Shaksy headed a group comprising three divisions - retail banking, investment banking and correspondent banking at the National Bank of Oman.

 Al Shaksy held a number of senior executive positions including CEO of Dubai Banking Group, CEO of Dubai Islamic Investment Group and deputy chief executive officer of Bank Dhofar (where he led its merger with Majan International Bank in 2002).
 He became CEO of National Bank of Oman between 2010 and 2014, leading its turnaround during this period.

-He was chief integration officer at Oman Arab Bank after its merger with Alizz Islamic Bank, where he served as chief executive officer from 2014 to 2020.
+He was chief integration officer at Oman Arab Bank after its merger with Alizz Islamic Bank, where he was chief executive officer from 2014 to 2020.

-From 2015 to 2019, Al Shaksy served as a member of Oman's State Council and deputy head of its economic committee.
+From 2015 to 2019, Al Shaksy was a member of Oman's State Council and deputy head of its economic committee.
 His other previous roles include being a member of Diwan of Royal Court sponsored Sharakah Program; an advisory committee member for the National Leadership and Competitiveness Program; chairman of Oman National Investment Corporation Holding; deputy chairman of the board of Shell Oman Marketing and chairman of its board audit committee; deputy chairman of Muscat Securities Market; board member of Bank Muscat; and board member of College of Banking and Financial Studies.